Early Rising Baby: Tips for When Your Baby is Up Too Early

 So many babies between six and twelve months are starting to sleep in longer stretches over night.
 Parents are ecstatic that their baby is “sleeping through the night,” until they wake at the literal crack of dawn.
 Or perhaps the baby was sleeping through until 6 a.m. or 7 a.m. until suddenly, she’s getting up at five.
 You have an early rising baby!
-Now what?
+The problem is common, and the causes are many.

 This is a very common problem, but often, the solution isn’t one that is instant.
 Like anything to do with learning a new skill, learning how to fall asleep — and stay asleep — takes time.
 Early rising essentially means your child is having a difficult time putting himself back to sleep after a long stretch of sleep at night, or isn’t getting quite enough sleep to make it to his or her nap without being overtired This part of the skill is more difficult than putting yourself to sleep at bedtime.